sunxfancy/zeroerr/Readme.en.md

 ![](./docs/fig/zeroerr.jpg)

-ZeroErr is a smart assert library, a lightweight unit test framework and a quick logging framework.
+ZeroErr is a smart assertion library, a lightweight unit testing framework and a structure logging framework.
 It integrates those features and provided an unite and clear interface for seperate using or joint using.

 [English Documentation](https://sunxfancy.github.io/zeroerr/en/) | [项目文档](https://sunxfancy.github.io/zeroerr/zh/)